MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/automation-bom-prepare.md

         - name:     HANA2
     ```

-1. Get a list of media to include in your BoM.
+1. Get a list of media to include in your BOM.

     1. Open your download basket spreadsheet.
 This file renders as XML.

     1. Format the XML content to be human readable, if necessary.

     1. For each item in the download basket, note the `String` and `Number` data.
 The `String` data provides the file name (for example, `igshelper_17-10010245.sar`) and a friendly description (for example, `SAP IGS Fonts and Textures`).
-You'll record the `Number` data after each entry in your BoM.
+You'll record the `Number` data after each entry in your BOM.

 1. Add the list of media to `bom.yml`.
 The order of these items doesn't matter, however, you might want to group related items together for readability.
 Add `SAPCAR` separately, even though your SAP download basket contains this utility.
 For example: